Home

 Should chapters be uniform in length?
 No, chapters do not have to be uniform in length.
 Trying to extend or limit word count can actually impede your storytelling potential.

 Should chapters be uniform in format?
-Keep your chapter format consistent — use the same layout for titles, spacing, and scene breaks throughout.
+Keep your chapter format consistent.
+Use the same layout for titles, spacing, and scene breaks throughout.
 Readers notice when the structure shifts unexpectedly, and even subtle layout choices (like *** vs. blank space for a scene break) impact readability.

-How to Write a Book Chapter3.
-Epilogue
+How to Write a Book Chapter

 An epilogue is the final chapter in a book or series.
 Whereas the prologue comes before the main body text, the epilogue comes directly after.